vivek1996/react-components/README.md

-# reactjs-admin-portal
+# react-components
-This is ReactJS based Admin portal with the Material UI support.
-By using this package anyone can create admin dashboard in minutes.
+This is ReactJS based Components which are build with Material UI library.